Generating Concept Lexicalizations via Dictionary-Based Cross-Lingual Sense Projection: Method

-Dictionary-Based Align (\dbalign) augments a pre-existing base aligner with evidence from a bilingual dictionary.
-This integration improves the robustness of the base aligner's output by prioritizing dictionary-supported alignments and explicitly handling multi-word expressions (MWEs).
+Our method employs an aligner, \dbalign{}, which augments a pre-existing base aligner with evidence from a bilingual dictionary.
+This integration improves the robustness of the base aligner's output by prioritizing dictionary-supported alignments and explicitly handling multi-word expressions.
 At a high level, \dbalign{} chooses a set of alignment links through a three-pass procedure.
 First, it accepts the intersection of links proposed by both the dictionary and the base aligner.
 We treat these alignments as high-confidence, as they are supported by both sources.
 Next, it incorporates any remaining dictionary-suggested links that do not conflict with previously accepted alignments.
-Finally, it adds remaining base-aligner links that do not conflict with the previously accepted set.
-This ordering prioritizes high-confidence alignments, before increasing coverage while avoiding conflicts.
-Throughout this process, two links are considered to \emph{conflict} if they share a source or target token.
-During each pass, for every token on the source side, the target side is scanned, and candidates which satisfy the condition of that pass are found.
-For example, imagine we are on the first pass, and thus are searching for an alignment supported by both the base aligner and the dictionary.
-We wish to word-align the sentence ``\emph{that man is my husband}'' with ``\emph{ese hombre es mi esposo}''.
-The base aligner links \emph{man} with both \emph{hombre} and \emph{esposo}, but \emph{man} and \emph{hombre} are translations according to the dictionary, while \emph{man} and \emph{esposo} are not.
-Then, \emph{man}-\emph{hombre} can be said to satisfy the pass condition and will thus be added to the final set of alignment links.
-In future steps, any alignments involving \emph{man} or \emph{hombre} will conflict with this link and thus be discarded.
+Finally, it adds remaining base aligner links that do not conflict with the previously accepted set.
+This ordering prioritizes high-confidence alignments before increasing coverage while avoiding conflicts.
+Throughout this process, two links are considered to {conflict} if they share a source or target token.
+If a given token has multiple candidate links that satisfy the condition of the current pass, we resolve the tie using the \emph{diagonal heuristic}, adapted from the \texttt{fast\_align} system \cite{dyer-etal-2013-simple}.
+The heuristic selects the link that minimizes the difference between the relative positions of the source and target tokens within their respective sentences.

-If two alignments for a word are both valid under the condition of the current pass, we employ the \emph{diagonal heuristic}, which is adapted from the \emph{fast\_align} system \cite{dyer-etal-2013-simple}.
-The alignment links are selected so that the source and target words are as close as possible in terms of their relative positions in their respective sentences.
-Suppose we wish to word-align the sentences \emph{``his front teeth were missing''} and \emph{``le faltaban los dientes frontales''} and the base aligner links \emph{teeth} to both \emph{dientes} and \emph{frontales}.
-While both of these alignment links meet the criterion for the current pass, it is the \emph{teeth}-\emph{dientes} link that will be chosen, since \emph{teeth} is relatively closer to the location of \emph{dientes} than \emph{frontales}.